ParagonSoftworks/PopcornKernel/README.md

 Also make sure to delete the readmes from your own copy when compiling as this may cause issues.

-Supported and Tested Virtualization Software so far: QEMU/QtEmu/UTM (a lot of apps that run on QEMU), VirtualBox and VMware.
+LisieDoesCode:

-We at Paragon Softworks have decided to put out a List of fetures that the Kernel should support.
+We at Paragon Softworks have decided to put out a list of features that the kernel should support.

-The List includes:
+The list includes:

-The kernal having a recovery shell.
+The kernel having a recovery shell.

-The kernal having a easy to understand crash screen with readable reasons to why the system crashed.
+The kernel having a easy to understand crash screen with readable reasons to why the system crashed.

-The kernal using nesting cpu scheduler as a base to make the kernal stable and get the most out of your system.
+The kernel using nesting cpu scheduler as a base to make the kernal stable and get the most out of your system.

-The kernal being easy to modify and customize for maximum compatability with software and hardware.(vt-d etc.)
+The kernel being easy to modify and customize for maximum compatability with software and hardware.(vt-d etc.)